MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/mobility-infrastructure.md

 2. **[Sign in to Intune](https://docs.microsoft.com/intune/account-sign-up)**.
 When you sign in, you enter information about your organization.

-3. **[Enter your domain name](https://docs.microsoft.com/intune/custom-domain-name-configure)**.
+3. **[Customize your domain name](https://docs.microsoft.com/intune/custom-domain-name-configure)**.
 By default, a domain named something like **your-domain.onmicrosoft.com** is automatically created in Azure AD. **onmicrosoft.com** can be customized for your organization.
 When you customize, it also gives users a familiar domain when connecting to Intune and using resources.

 4. **[Add users](https://docs.microsoft.com/intune/users-add)**.
 You can manually add users, or connect to Azure AD to sync users with Intune.
 You can also give Admin roles to specific users.
 Users are required unless your devices are "userless" devices, such as kiosk devices.